 If you’re lost at what kind of intentions you need to be setting, it’s cool!
 We suggest starting with a healthy dose of gratitude.
 You’d be surprised at what kind of clarity you gain after appreciating what is going right in your life.
 This then makes it easy peasy to decipher what exactly you could improve on.

 Once you’ve figured it out, aim to set intentions that are positive in nature and that work towards something bigger.
 What’s really most important to you?
 What is realistic for you to work into your life, almost every day?
 Don’t “intend to not fight with your mother-in-law”, set an intention instead to maybe “not take things personally”, or to simply “let go of negative energy”.
 Easier said than done?
 We know, but it gets easier with practice – we promise!

 So how does this help you ultimately reach your goals?
 Let’s stick with the example we just used above.
 Let’s say your overarching goal is to have a better relationship with your mother-in-law.
 Setting and following through with the intention to better deal with the emotions that arise from interactions with her, can totally help you do just that.
 The difference here is that you didn’t “resolve to stop fighting with her”, you set intentions that lead you there.
-You know, a work in a progress.
+You know, a work in progress.
 What’s more, you’ve developed skills you can use in any relationship.
-Most importantly, you didn’t get down on yourself at the first sign of a 2021 disagreement with her.
+Most importantly, you didn’t get down on yourself at the first sign of a 2022 disagreement with her.
 Pretty magical, right?